MEXXIO/TeamSpeak3-Update/README.md

-Open ts3update.sh with vim/nano/gedit and edit PKGURL with the latest TeamSpeak3 Linux Server Download link (64-bit).
+Open ts3update.sh with vim/nano/gedit and edit TSVER and TSBIT.

+TSVER: What ever the latest stable release is.

+TSBIT: x86 or amd64 for 86bit or 64bit.

 Save it.

-Place it in your TeamSpeak3 installation directory.

 Stop your TeamSpeak3 server.

 Back up your TeamSpeak3 server.

+Place it in your TeamSpeak3 installation directory.

 Run the ts3server.sh